Thyroid Surgery

 Voice changes:

-Only 1% (1 in 100 patients) experience complications related to the damage of the nerve goes to the vocal cords.
-When this occurs the patient will have hoarse voice or inability to make high-pitched sounds.
-More commonly hoarseness lasts for a couple of days.
-In about 1 in 50 operations patient might experience temporally voice changes which resolve in 8 to 12 weeks.
+Only 1% (1 in 100 patients) experience complications related to the damage of the nerve that goes to the vocal cords.
+When this occurs, the patient will have a hoarse voice or an inability to make high-pitched sounds.
+More commonly, hoarseness lasts for a couple of days.
+In about 1 in 50 operations, patients may experience temporary changes in their voice, which resolve in 8 to 12 weeks.

 Low calcium level:

-In about 0.5% (1 in 200 operations) for total removal of thyroid gland the patient may experience low calcium levels.
-It happens secondary to malfunction of parathyroid glands, which are located on the or near the thyroid gland and have the same blood supply as the thyroid gland.
+In about 0.5% (1 in 200 operations) of total thyroid gland removal, the patient may experience low calcium levels.
+It occurs secondary to a malfunction of the parathyroid glands, which are located on or near the thyroid gland and share the same blood supply.
 If it happens, patients need to stay on calcium and vitamin D supplementation permanently.
-Because there are four parathyroid glands, this is a rare occurrence.
+Because there are four parathyroid glands, this is rare.
 Because of the nature of the surgery, all patients with total thyroid removal will go home on calcium pills for 2-3 weeks.
-If patient develops cramps in the hands or legs, or tingling of the face muscles it will indicates that the calcium level is low.
-In this case you should immediately take 2 Calcium pills (1000 mg) and call your doctor.
+If the patient develops cramps in the hands or legs, or tingling in the face muscles, it indicates a low calcium level.
+In this case, you should immediately take 2 Calcium pills (1000 mg) and call your doctor.

 Bleeding:

-With current technique the incidence of bleeding is less than 0.5%.
+With the current technique, the bleeding rate is less than 0.5%.

 Wound infection:

-With current technique the incidence of wound infection is is less than 0.5%.
-You do not need any antibiotics for the surgery, unless you have condition which requires you to take antibiotics with every procedure.
+With the current technique, the incidence of wound infection is less than 0.5%.
+You do not need any antibiotics for the surgery, unless you have a condition that requires antibiotics with every procedure.

 POSTOPERATIVE CARE: